-Housing and lodging reservations for 2021/2022 cannot be confirmed until May of 2021.
-In the event that the student residence at Sant Cugat is not available, the program will offer alternative options for student lodging prior to the applicant’s payment of the first installment of the Program Fee.
+In the event that the student residence at Sant Cugat is not available, the program will offer alternative options for student lodging.

 Costs and Fees

-To participate in the IASAP-BV it is necessary to pay a Program Fee, which covers the following:
+To participate in the Barcelona study abroad program it is necessary to pay a Program Fee, which covers the following:

 - Group roundtrip airfare between Chicago and Barcelona